esign/nova-flexible-content/README.md

 # Esign Nova Flexible

-This is a fork from the package of `whitecube/nova-flexible-content`.
-This is forked so we can build are own functionalities in to this and make it optimal for our customers.
+This is a fork from the package of `whitecube/nova-flexible-content` and `marshmallow/nova-flexible`.
+This is forked so we can build our own functionalities in to this and make it optimal for our customers.

 ## Installation